jaberkow/WaveRL/README.md

 * tests/
 	* config_test.py :  A unnittest test fixture that can be used to make sure `configs/config.yml` has all the appropriate keys and valid parameter settings
 * trained_agents/ : A folder for storing trained agents
-* rollouts/ : A folder for storing rollouts of trained agents
+* rollouts/ : A folder for storing rollouts of trained agents and associated visualizations.
+Currently includes an example rollout and visualizations of a trained agent.
 * install_stable_requirements.sh : a shell script for installing all the necessary packages
 * conda_requirements_baseline.yaml : A specification of the conda environment